The Circuitry

 Embracer to Split Into Two Companies, Spinning Off Tomb Raider and LOTR

-Embracer Group has announced plans to split into two public companies in 2027, with Fellowship Entertainment taking major IPs including Tomb Raider, Lord of the Rings, Dead Island, Metro and others.
-The restructuring is intended to give each entity greater focus, unlock undervalued assets and provide Embracer more flexibility for mergers and acquisitions.
+Embracer Group will split into two public companies in 2027, with Fellowship Entertainment taking control of major IPs including Tomb Raider, The Lord of the Rings, Dead Island, Kingdom Come Deliverance, Metro and Remnant along with associated studios.
+The move aims to sharpen focus at both entities, realize the value of undervalued assets and give Embracer more room to pursue mergers and acquisitions.

 Source:Video Games Chronicle